omgnetwork/omg-samples/omg-js/app/05-exit-inflight-eth/README.md

-# Start an In-Flight ETH Exit for Bob
+# Start an In-flight ETH Exit for Bob

 _By the end of this tutorial you should know how to start an in-flight ETH exit to the root chain._

 ## Intro

-The example uses the `startInFlightExit` function provided by the `Rootchain` module of the `omg-js` library to start an in-flight exit from the child chain to the root chain.
+The example uses the `startInFlightExit` function provided by the `Rootchain` module of the `omg-js` library to start an in-flight ETH exit from the child chain to the root chain.

 ## Prerequisites